mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 conversionsDF = (usersDF.join(convertedUsersDF,"email","outer")
     does an automatic coalesce? - seems only way to coalesce otherwise is prior rename of cols

+### Broadcast join - where you use broadcast(df) to send the smaller DF to all executors to be merged with the larger dataset
+from pyspark.sql.functions import broadcast itemsDf.join(broadcast(transactionsDf), itemsDf.itemId == transactionsDf.storeId).show()

     .na.fill('False',"converted")    # Is == to more specific .na.fill(value='False',subset=["converted"] )